alinooshabadi/pitch-detector/README.md

 The app captures microphone audio with the Web Audio API, detects pitch with aubiojs, and converts the detected frequency into a MIDI note number.
 A stability voter keeps the most recent detections and only accepts a note once it is consistent, which smooths out jitter.
 When a stable note matches the current target (default range C2–C5), the UI shows success and selects a new target after a short delay.

+## FAQ / Troubleshooting

+**Microphone permission prompt doesn't appear.**
+Make sure the site has mic access in your browser settings and that no other tab/app is using the microphone.

+**No pitch detected or unstable readings.**
+Try a quieter room, get closer to the mic, or use a more consistent tone (e.g., a tuner app or a sustained note).

+**Browser compatibility.**
+Works best in Chrome, Edge, and Safari.
+Some browsers or privacy settings may block audio input APIs.

+## Roadmap / Future Ideas

+- Alternate tunings and calibration (A4 reference)
+- Instrument-specific modes (voice, guitar, violin)
+- Practice modes (sustained note, interval training)
+- Visual note history and accuracy stats

 ## Contributing

 Issues and PRs are welcome.
 If you're planning a larger change, open an issue first so we can coordinate.